What is the difference between a Trainee and a Vacationer?

 You must be an Australian Citizen or Permanent Resident to apply.

 Students in their first year of a three year single degree or students in their second year of a four year double degree are eligible to apply for the program.

-If you're in the process of a completing a degree that is more than four years, you would follow the pattern: first year of a three year degree, second year of a four year degree, third year of a five year degree and so on.
+A simple way to know if you're eligbile for this years program would be to ensure you fit within the following pattern: first year of a three year degree, second year of a four year degree, third year of a five year degree and so on.